Aboubaka Soumahoro

-Aboubaka Soumahoro (born 4 February 2005) is a French footballer who plays as a defender for German club Hamburger SV.
+Aboubaka Soumahoro (born 4 February 2005) is a French footballer who plays as a defender for Spanish club Mallorca, on loan from German side Hamburger SV.

 Club career

 On 3 February 2025, Soumahoro signed a long-term contract with Hamburger SV in German 2.
 Bundesliga.
+On 2 February 2026, he returned to France and joined Saint-Étienne in Ligue 2 on loan with an option to buy.

+On 10 July 2026, Soumahoro moved on a new loan to Mallorca in Spain's Segunda División.

 Personal life

 Born in France, Soumahoro is of Ivorian descent.